fares1919-ltrch/Backend-stage/Documentation/Auth.md

 4. Client includes cookie in subsequent requests for authentication
 5. Protected endpoints verify token signature and claims
 6. Expired tokens can be refreshed using refresh token

+## First User Registration

+The first user to register in the system receives special treatment:

+1. Automatically assigned the SuperAdmin role
+2. Account is automatically validated (no admin approval needed)
+3. Receives a welcome email with information about their SuperAdmin privileges
+4. Can immediately log in and access all system features

+## Role Change Notifications

+When a user's role changes, they receive email notifications:

+1. **Promotion to Admin**: User receives an email detailing their new administrative privileges
+2. **Demotion from Admin**: User receives an email explaining their updated access level
+3. **First User (SuperAdmin)**: Receives a special welcome email with SuperAdmin privileges

 ## Role-Based Authorization